On Generalized Uncertainty Principle: Introduction

-As a matter of fact, due to the noncommutative nature of spacetime at Plank scale, the usual Heisenberg uncertainty principle should be reformulated.
-So as a consequence, there exists a minimal observable distance of the order of the Plank length where all the measurements in the limit of extreme quantum gravity are governed.
-In the context of string theory, this observable minimal distance is known as generalized uncertainty principle: $ \Delta x \geq \frac{\hbar}{\Delta p} + $ constant.$ G \Delta p $, which on using the minimal nature of $ l_p $ can be written as \cite{KouroshNozariandS.HamidMehdipour}, \cite{L.Garay},\cite{A.KempfandG.Mangano},\cite{CameliaLukierskiNowicki}: $ \Delta x \geq \frac{\hbar}{\Delta p} + \frac{\alpha \prime l_p^2}{\hbar} \Delta p $.
-This is because the minimal length in the nature exists so there are possibilities to correct the usual Heisenberg uncertainty principle as generalized uncertainty principle.
-Though in any general theory, the higher order contributions in the above are non zero but the minimal length in the theory is just governed by the parameter $ \alpha \prime $, and the generalized uncertainty principle shows that there is a minimum dispersion $ \Delta x $ for any value of $ \Delta p $ at least as long as the first two terms on the right hand side are non zero.
-The generalized uncertainty principle or a minimum length is also motivated by the study of short distance behavior of strings theory \cite{G.VenezianoEurophys},\cite{D.Gross.P.F.Mende}, \cite{D.J.GrossandP.F.Mende},\cite{D.Amati.M.
-CiafaloniandG.Veneziano}, \cite{K.Konishi.G.Pauti.P.Provero},\cite{D.Amati.M.CiafaloniandG.Veneziano}, black hole physics \cite{M.Maggiore} and de Sitter spaces \cite{H.S.Snyder}.
+As a matter of fact, the Heisenberg uncertainty principle needs to be reformulated due to the noncommutative nature of spacetime manifold, at the Plank length scale.
+Consequently, in the limit of extreme quantum gravity, there exists a minimal observable distance of the order of Planck length scale, where all the short distance measurements are governed.
+In the context of string theory, such an observable minimal distance can be estimated from a generalized uncertainty principle $ \Delta x \geq \frac{\hbar}{\Delta p} + $ constant.\ $ G \Delta p $.
+Thus, the existence of the minimal length scale in nature \cite{KouroshNozariandSHamidMehdipour},\cite{LGaray},\cite{AKempfandGMangano},\cite{CameliaLukierskiNowicki} brings out the fact that the Planck length $l_p$ satisfies the following inequality $ \Delta x \geq \frac{\hbar}{\Delta p} + \frac{\alpha^{\prime} l_p^2}{\hbar} \Delta p $.
+This is because the minimal length scale exists in nature, and so there are possibilities to correct the standard Heisenberg uncertainty principle, as a limiting characterization of the generalized uncertainty principle.
+In the string theory set up, the higher order contributions are non zero in any general theory, however the minimal length is governed by the stringy parameter $ \alpha^{\prime} $.
+For a momentum dispersion $ \Delta p $, such a generalized uncertainty principle shows that the minimum coordinate dispersion $ \Delta x $ is at least non zero, as long as the first two terms on the right hand side of the above uncertainty relation are non zero.
+It is worth mentioning that the generalized uncertainty principle, \textit{i.e.}, an existence of the minimum length scale in nature, is further motivated from the study of the short distance behavior of (i) string theory \cite{GVenezianoEurophys},\cite{DGrossPFMende},\cite{DJGrossandPFMende},\cite{DAmatiMCiafaloniandGVeneziano},\cite{KKonishiGPautiPProvero},\cite{DAmatiMCiafaloniandGVeneziano1}, (ii) black hole physics \cite{MMaggiore} and (iii) de Sitter spaces \cite{HSSnyder}.